🎧 Real entrepreneurs. Real stories.

 Keep an eye on your cash flow

-The cash burn rate and cash runway are relatively simple formulas, but they’re vital to build and maintain your business.
-The better you are at managing your cash and understanding your overall position, the more prepared you’ll be to pursue growth or handle a crisis.
-For more business concepts made simple, check out these articles on direct costs, net profit, operating margin, accounts payable, accounts receivable, cash flow, profit and loss statement, balance sheet, and expense budgeting.
+The cash burn rate is a relatively simple formula vital to building and maintaining your business.
+The better you manage your cash and understand your overall position, the more prepared you’ll be to pursue growth or handle a crisis.

 Like this post?
 Share with a friend!